There are so many things to do in New York that you’re never quite done exploring.

 During my first time in New York, I did all the classic touristy things.
 After all, as self professed unsuccessful backpacker I see no point in going to a major tourist destination and skip the tourist attractions that make it just that – attractive.
 I am the kind of person that will spend hours in line to visit the Colosseum in Rome, or that will lose her balance because of a heavy backpack during a multi-day hike (that’s what happened during my Jesus Trail in Israel).

-So, for all the people who do enjoy tourist attractions as much as I do, I have decided to put together a selection of the most classic things to do in New York, with a few tricks on how to enjoy them even in a limited time.
+So, for all those of you who enjoy tourist attractions as much as I do, I have decided to put together a selection of the unmissable things to do in New York, with a few tricks on how to make the most of them even when time is limited.

 Take in the view from the Empire State Building

+One of the nicest things to do in New York is taking in the amazing views.
 There’s nothing like enjoying great panoramic views of a city, even more so if that city is New York.
-I have been on top of the Empire State Building a bunch of times, and every single one I got the chills.
+I have been on top of the Empire State Building a bunch of times, and every single one I get the chills.
 My advice is to go right before the sun sets, to take in a magnificent view both during the day, and then at night.

 The obvious issue with timing is that there may be lines for the tickets, and even going well in advance may mean having to wait before being able to ride the elevator to the observatory.
 Last time I went there with my sister, it took us well over an hour.
-The good news is that it is possible to buy tickets to the Empire State Building Observatory online, and thus skip the lines.
+The good news is you can buy tickets to the Empire State Building Observatory online, and thus skip the lines.
 No more timing issues!

 Visit the Statue of Liberty and Ellis Island

 It would be absurd to go to New York and not visit the Statue of Liberty.
 This is the symbol of the city – actually, the symbol of the United States, that has inspired so many immigrants looking for a better life.